-8 Aggregate Achievement and Expenditure
+8 Aggregate Achievement

 We have analyzed how the FSF reform and its associated private school supply response affected students' choices and schools' enrollments.
-Now we turn to other outcomes-aggregate achievement and public expenditure-that are important for policymakers and particularly affected by students switching between the private and public sectors.
+Now we turn to another outcome - aggregate achievement - that is important for policymakers and potentially affected by students switching between the private and public sectors.

 The reform affected aggregate achievement through two channels.
 First, the reform gave additional funding to certain schools, which could have changed their quality.
 We call this the "quality effect."
 Second, students' enrollments shifted toward the schools that received funding and away from other public schools and private schools.
 Even if no school's quality changed, if schools' enrollments changed then we might find an effect on aggregate achievement.
-We label this effect the "sorting effect."
-Due to data constraints, we will treat all of a school's students as receiving the same level of quality.52
+We label this effect the "sorting effect."48 Due to data constraints, we will treat all of a school's students as receiving the same level of quality.49